Peregrines in Brussels 2016Welcome in Brussels, the city with 12 pairs of Peregrine Falcons!

-Peregrine falcons are the fastest birds in the world: they are capable of swooping down on its prey at a speed of 400 km/h!
+Peregrine falcons are the fastest birds in the world: they are able of swooping down on their prey at a speed of 400 km/h!
 Almost exterminated from Europe and North America not long ago, this splendid bird of prey started nesting again in Belgium in 1994.
-The first couple installed itself on top of one of the cooling towers of the nuclear power plant of Tihange, in the Meuse valley.
-In 2014, one could count more than a hundred couples in Belgium.
+The first pair settled naturally on top of one of the cooling towers of the nuclear power plant of Tihange, in the Meuse valley.
+In 2015, the Belgian breeding population was estimated between 145-155 pairs.
 Some of them nested on cliffs, some on telecom towers, and others on the top of very tall buildings.
-A formidable return!
+An extraordinary comeback!

 Welcome to the website of the Brussels peregrines!